core-wg/yang-cbor/draft-veillette-core-cool-latest.md

   // Error payload

   container error-payload {
+    presence "Defines the format of an error paylaod.";
     description
       "Optional payload of a client error (CoAP response 4.xx) or server error (CoAP response 5.xx).";